Local Dirac energy decay in the 5D Myers-Perry geometry using an integral spectral representation for the Dirac propagator: Perspectives and future work

 The results of \cite{Finster_2003} and the present work illustrate considerable similarities between the behaviour of Dirac spinors in 4 and 5-dimensional rotating black hole metrics.
 It is a promising question to ask whether the radial asymptotic behaviour and local decay hold in higher dimensions.
 However, separation of variables for the Dirac equation in Myers-Perry metrics of dimension $\geq 6$ has not yet been done; it thus offers an interesting direction for future work.

-\textbf{Acknowledgments: } The author is grateful to Niky Kamran for guidance, advice and careful proofreading of the manuscript.
-The author also thanks Felix Finster for comments and suggestions.
+\textbf{Acknowledgments: } The author is grateful to Prof. Niky Kamran for guidance, advice and careful proofreading of the manuscript.
+The author also thanks Prof. Felix Finster for comments and suggestions.
+Finally, the author is grateful to the referees for helpful criticism and suggestions that lead to improvements in the paper.
 This work was supported by the NSERC Undergraduate Student Research Award program and by NSERC grant RGPIN 105490-2018.